ab-noori/OnlineBookStore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-  I would like to thank Microverse and my coding partners, and also give credit to Traversy Media YouTub Channel, I really learned a lot from this channel.
+  I would like to thank Microverse and my coding partners, and also give credit to FreeCodeCamp YouTub Channel, I really learned a lot from this channel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>